milenakapralova/socraticmodels/blogpost.md

 [Table 1]: Rule-based metrics to compare the baseline and improved models to the SoTA in image captioning and the original paper [1], and the embedding-based, and learning-based metrics to compare the baseline and improved models to each other.

+## Conclusion

+Good performing LLMs and the resultant Socratic models don't have to be expensive.
+With careful prompt post-processing, we demostrated that we can achieve high performance on image captioning even with open-source models such as FLAN-T5.

+## Individual contributions

+All group members contributed equally.

 ## References